Eunicken/AccountChain/README.md

 ```
 ### addPointRecord

-Let's have a look how loyalty points are processed in Chaincode.
+Let's have a look on how loyalty points are processed in Chaincode.
 The addPointRecord function is triggered by [addTransaction](#addTransaction) to record points in PointRecordList.
 Each point has attributes such as the client ID, pharmacy ID, point value, point issue timestamp, tax category of the respective purchased products and a status.
 ```solidity
    struct pointRecord {
         uint pharmacyID;